urbainvaes/vim-ripple/README.md

 # Ripple

-This thin `nvim` plugin makes it easy to interact with a REPL (read-evaluate-print loop).
+This thin `nvim` plugin makes it easy to send code to a REPL (read-evaluate-print loop) running within `nvim`.
-Some of the advantages of this plugin over some the alternative software are the following:
+Some advantages of this plugin over some the alternatives (such as [iron.nvim](https://github.com/Vigemus/iron.nvim)) are the following:

 - This plugin is written in `viml`, so it does not require to `updateRemotePlugins`.

-- The cursor position does not change when a code chunk is sent to the REPL.
+- The cursor does not move when a code chunk is sent to the REPL.

 - If [vim-highlightedyank](https://github.com/machakann/vim-highlightedyank) is installed,
 motions sent to the REPL are highlighted.